 If the child guesses his or her name, Pat, do the same thing with the names of other family members before switching to other familiar words.
 If the child does not recognize his or her name, repeat the phonemes a bit faster to approximate the blended word.
 Have the child repeat his or her name and also say it slowly in parts before moving on to other words.

-If you’re driving together in the car, play audiotapes of nursery rhymes, songs, or favorite story books.
-For audio book recommendations, take a look at Listen to This!
-Audio Books and Listen Up!
-More Audio Books for ideas.
+If you’re driving together in the car, listen to nursery rhymes, songs, or favorite story books.
+For audiobook recommendations, take a look at Our Favorite Audiobooks for ideas.

 By actively engaging in literacy activities, parents and teachers may transfer literacy skills to children ( Snow, Burns and Griffin, 1998).
 There is a body of research that suggests that children develop some level of insight about word sounds and how words link into sentences prior to kindergarten.
 It has been estimated that by age six, 70 percent of children are able to count the phonemes, or sound parts, in words (Lerner, 1993).